 When you shift from tablet experience to a large-screen Desktop experience, you expect a bit of change in text size or text cursor too.
-Windows 10, fortunately, offer ways to make the devices you use to interact with your PC—like a mouse or keyboard—easier to use.
-So, if required, you can easily adjust the Text Cursor Indicator in the Windows 10 2004 and later.
+Windows 11/10, fortunately, offers ways to make the devices you use to interact with your PC—like a mouse or keyboard—easier to use.
+So, if required, you can easily adjust the Text Cursor Indicator in Windows 11 and Windows 10.
 Here’s how!

 With the roll-out of a new version of the Windows version, Microsoft has attempted to improve cursor visibility options in Windows 10.
 It has added a new Accessibility option (Text Cursor Indicator) to the Settings application that lets users change the pointer color on the system to suit their preference.
 This new capability adds a visible indicator to the text cursor, thereby improving its visibility and making it easier to spot.
 Here is how you configure the option.